TechPrimers/python-playground/README.md

 # Playground repo for Python projects
-This repo has multiple branches and each branch represent different projects/proof of concepts for playing with Python technologies/frameworks.
+This is a learning repo with different projects/proof of concepts for playing with Python technologies/frameworks.

-_P.S. `master` branch is empty and has only this `README.md` file_

 ## Table of Contents
 - [Status Updates](#status-updates)